scylladb/scylla-migrator/docs/source/index.rst

 ScyllaDB Migrator Documentation
 ===============================

-The Scylla Migrator is a Spark application that migrates data to ScyllaDB.
+The ScyllaDB Migrator is a Spark application that migrates data to ScyllaDB.
 Its main features are the following:

 * it can read from Cassandra, Parquet, DynamoDB, or a DynamoDB S3 export,
 * it can be distributed over multiple nodes of a Spark cluster to scale with your database cluster,